 Certified Mechanic Education Requirements and Job Duties

-Certified mechanics are technically skilled professionals with knowledge and expertise of machinery.
+Certified mechanics are technically-skilled professionals with knowledge and expertise of machinery.
+Mechanics may work on automobiles, aircraft, watercraft, or small engines.
+Details about this career, such as job outlook, median salary and education requriements, vary by sub-field.
 Certification for mechanics is available through professional organizations, such as the National Institute for Automotive Service Excellence (ASE).

 Related to Certified Mechanics

 Research the requirements to become a Ford-certified mechanic.
 Learn about the job and its duties, and read the step-by-step...

 Learn how to become a certified marine mechanic.
 Research the job description and education requirements and find out how to...

 Learn about certificate and undergraduate degree programs that prepare students to become forklift mechanics.
 Check out...

 Agricultural mechanics are professional farming technicians that deal with the maintenance and repair of cultivation machines....